 This is the most difficult of the many routes that climb Skyline Ridge, and one of the more challenging 10-mile hikes on the peninsula.
 The elevation change isn’t actually all that big for a hike of this length, but the long climb that gets progressively steeper toward the end has a way of wearing you out.

 The trail is very popular and on a nice summer day you might encounter a group of hikers every five minutes or so.
-There's an unusual variety of people here, with young and old, hikers and joggers, individuals and families, and a whole lot of Silicon Valley engineers all puffing their way to the top.
+There’s an unusual variety of people here, with young and old, hikers and joggers, individuals and families, and a lot of Silicon Valley engineers all puffing their way to the top.
 The route seems to be a favorite of hiking clubs and other big groups.

-The trail is really quite enjoyable; it features some very nice woodland as well as sweeping views of the Bay Area.
-No other trail has better views of Silicon Valley.
-There's no traffic noise and few trail intersections, and much of the route is very well-maintained singletrack.
+The trail is really quite enjoyable; it’s surprisingly quiet and woodsy given that it overlooks the Bay Area, and it has the best views of Silicon Valley of any trail.
+There’s no traffic noise and few trail intersections, and much of the route is very well-maintained singletrack.
 The trail is mostly wooded, but there’s a long stretch of chaparral at the top.

 Here’s the trailhead location in Google Maps.

-The hike begins at a secret little parking lot that isn't shown on the official park map.
+The hike begins at a secret little parking lot that isn’t shown on the official park map.
 It’s on Rhus Ridge Road, off Moody Road a mile west of Highway 280.
-The lot is unsigned and not easy to find, but it only has about ten spaces and fills up quickly, especially when large groups show up.
+The lot is unsigned and not easy to find, but it only has twelve spaces and fills up quickly, especially when large groups show up.
 If the lot is full, park on the shoulder of Moody Road near Bledsoe Court; this adds 0.6 miles to the round-trip hike.

 From the parking lot, a dirt road enters the woods, leads past a seedy-looking “caretaker’s house” with a horse corral, and then begins to climb steeply.
 After about a half-mile the first scenic view of the Bay Area appears.
 Even at this low altitude there’s already a pretty good view over Los Altos Hills.